About

 “We're so glad to have BGIRL BADLI in our selection.
 It's not that common to portray young people with such a supportive point of view.“ — Flying Film Festival

-About shortfilm ‘Dear Angels’ (2020):
+About short film ‘Dear Angels’ (2020):

 “‘Dear Angels’ features only LGBTQIA+ people speaking (...)
-De Cort and Declerq's documentary highlights their "queer" being so appealing that the atmospheric 16mm aesthetic contrasts quite a bit with the rather somber anecdotes.
+De Cort and Declercq's documentary highlights their "queer" being so appealing that the atmospheric 16mm aesthetic contrasts quite a bit with the rather somber anecdotes.
 Many of these, understandably of course, tare at what was (or is) difficult for anyone who deviates from the norm” — Niels Putman (kortfilm.be)